awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 # Request quotas<a name="requests-per-second"></a>

 AWS KMS establishes quotas for the number of API operations requested in each second\.
-For a table that lists the per\-second request quota for each API operation, see [Request quotas for each AWS KMS API operation](#rps-table)\.

 When you exceed an API request quota, AWS KMS *throttles* the request, that is, it rejects an otherwise valid request and returns a `ThrottlingException` error like the following one\.
 To respond, use a [backoff and retry strategy](https://docs.aws.amazon.com/general/latest/gr/api-retries.html)\.

 ```
 You have exceeded the rate at which you may call KMS.
 Reduce the frequency of your calls.